dan-doyle/Interruption-Classification/README.md

 ## Set-up

-Each of the IPython notebooks are ready to be run in a Jupyter notebook environment so long as we install the directories required (as listed in the first code block).
+Each of the IPython notebook is ready to be run in a Jupyter notebook environment so long as we install the directories required (as listed in the first code block).
 Additionally they can be run in a Google Colab environment by simply uncommenting the 'pip installs' in the first code block.